How to Get Your Dog to Gain Weight

-An ideal body condition is essential to support a dog’s health.
-While it’s more common for dogs to need to lose pounds to achieve a healthy weight, some dogs need to gain them.
+An ideal body condition is essential in supporting your dog’s health.
+While it’s more common for dogs to need to lose pounds to achieve a healthy weight, some dogs need to add a few.

 A dog could be underweight for a variety of reasons.
-He may be recovering from an illness or injury, a recently adopted former stray, or simply a picky eater.
-With special care and nutrition, like dog food for weight gain, these dogs can get back to a healthy weight, supporting happiness and vitality.
+They may be recovering from an illness or injury, a recently adopted former stray or maybe they’re simply not food-motivated.

-If your dog is a picky eater, try enticing him with a wet food topper.
-Simply add a scoop of wet or canned food to his dry kibble for a boost of flavor and moisture—and some extra calories!
-If he still refuses the food, you may need to switch to a different formula of dog food for gaining weight.
+If your dog is a picky eater, try enticing them with a wet dog food topper.
+Add a scoop of wet or canned food to his dry kibble to boost flavor and moisture—and some extra calories.
+Be sure to follow the feeding guidelines on the packages unless your veterinarian advises otherwise.
+If they still refuse the food, you may need to switch to a different dog food formula to gain weight.

 How Much Food Do Dogs Need to Gain Weight?